 For delayed sleep phase syndrome: 0.3 to six milligrams by mouth (with five milligrams being most common) daily before sleeping for two weeks to three months.

 Is melatonin safe?
-It’s quite safe when taken by mouth for short periods of time.
-It can also be safe for some people to take it long term.
+It’s generally considered safe for most adults when taken by mouth for short periods of time.
+Is it bad to take melatonin every night?
+Long term melatonin use can be safe for some people.
 Melatonin has been used safely for up to two years.
-(18)
+However, check with your doctor before taking melatonin for longer than a month or two.

 Melatonin can decrease the effectiveness of some medications while actually decreasing side effects from others.
-In general, these are some possible medication interactions to be aware of:
+In general, these are some possible melatonin drug interactions to be aware of:

 - Antidepressant medications